-How frequently you should install new air filters could depend on the following:
+How frequently you need to replace your air filters could rely on the following:

-- Air filter model
+- Air filter type

-- Overall indoor air quality
+- Total indoor air quality

 - Number of pets

 - Air pollution levels and construction nearby the residence

 - The MERV Rating

 For common 1"–3" air filters, companies usually instruct you to change them every 30–90 days.
 If you suffer from light to moderate allergies, you could use a better air filter or replace them even more regularly.